Eghamarian/sociotherapy/_short/13_gender.md

 - That's different.<br>
 - You are making no sense at all.<br>
 - Please????<br>
 - Ugh.
-Alright; but just because I love, doesn't mean you can get away with it every time.<br>
+Alright; but just because I love you, doesn't mean you can get away with it every time.<br>
 - Promise.
 Promise.
 Just this once. <br>
 - Ok. <br>
 - You are the most wonderful wife ever.
 I Love you.<br>